 “But doesn’t the Bible indicate degrees of punishment?”
 Indeed, it does – in the law.
-Under the law-keeping covenant, different sacrifices were required for different sins (see Lev.
-4).
-Unintentional sins required one kind of sacrifice while intentional sins required another kind of sacrifice.
-This seems fair, doesn’t it?
+Under the law-keeping covenant, different penalties were applied for different sins (see Lev.
+4-6).
+Unintentional sins required a sacrifice, intentional sins required a sacrifice plus restitution, and really big sins like murder and rape demanded death.
+Seems fair, doesn’t it?
 Small sin = small punishment; big sin = big punishment.

 But there’s a problem.
 In God’s eyes, sin is sin.
 Since the smallest sin is enough to mar the sublime perfection of his holiness, the smallest sin is enough to disqualify you from his holy presence.
 As a friend of mine describes it, the law is like a plate-glass window that you can just as easily break with a piano as with a BB-gun pellet.
 Sin big or sin small and you’re a law-breaker either way.

 Read the old covenant and you will find chapter after chapter prescribing different remedies for sin.
 But read the new and you will only find this:

 He sacrificed himself once and for all, summing up all the other sacrifices in this sacrifice of himself, the final solution of sin.
 (Heb 9:26b, MSG)